cchudzicki-ocw-testing/18.408-fall-2022/content/pages/assignments.md

 ## Submission

-1. Solutions to problem sets are to be typed in LATEX and submitted as a PDF file.
+1. Solutions to problem sets are to be typed in LaTeX and submitted as a PDF file.
 2. The submission deadline for each problem set will be mentioned in the problem set itself.
 Late submission will result in penalized score of 20% reduction per day.
-That is, a submission late in 2 days that is graded x points will actually be given 0.6 x points.
+That is, a submission late in 2 days that is graded *x* points will actually be given 0.6*x* points.
 No fractional reductions.

 ## Problem Sets